dusk-network/docs-public/src/content/docs/getting-started/digital-identity/sdk.md

 ---
-title: Moat - Citadel SDK
+title: Citadel SDK
 ---

-## The Citadel SDK

-**Moat** (a.k.a. the Citadel SDK) contains all the required tools for using and implementing self-sovereign identity systems using the Citadel protocol integrated into the Dusk Blockchain.
+**Moat** (a.k.a. the Citadel SDK) is a Software Development Kit allowing developers to implement SSI solutions using Citadel and the Dusk Blockchain.
+In the next subsections we explain how to use it.

-Moat consists of two main parts:
-- Moat CLI
-- Moat API

-Moat CLI is a utility which allows to use the Citadel SSI solution from the point of view of either the user, license provider or service provider.
-The respective roles can be assumed simpy by issuing commands in the command line interface window.
-Moat API, on the other hand, is a programmatic interface for developers willing to integrate Citadel SSI solution into their software tools or systems.
+You can find the complete API [here](https://github.com/dusk-network/moat/blob/main/moat/src/api.rs), and a complete example using such API [here](https://github.com/dusk-network/moat/blob/main/moat-example/src/main.rs).

-## Prerequisites
+### Prerequisites

 **Moat** requires a reachable Rusk node installed and running, or selecting a trusted one.
-You can set up a node as explained [here](https://wiki.dusk.network/en/setting-up-node).
+You can set up a node as explained [here](/getting-started/node-setup/build-from-source).
 It also requires an installed wallet connected to the given Rusk node, as explained [here](https://github.com/dusk-network/wallet-cli/blob/main/src/bin/README.md).

-## Moat CLI

-The `moat-cli` utility can be used from the POV of any of the parties involved in the Citadel protocol, it could be:
-- **User:** A party requesting licenses on-chain to LPs, and being able to use the licenses onchain as well.
-- **License Provider (LP):** A party receiving on-chain requests from users to issue licenses onchain addressed to them.
-- **Service Provider (SP):** A party receiving off-chain requests from users to grant services.
+### Using the CLI

 To use the CLI, you first need to clone the following repository: